I’d like a free consultation

 Are you ready to retire?
 Before you rent the RV, take bridge lessons, and become helicopter grandparents, complete this checklist:

 Saving money is an unnatural act for most kids.
-How should you encourage them to develop good financial hygiene?
+How should you encourage them to develop good personal finance habits?
 Your kids may not appreciate your guidance […]

-Deciding whether to rent or buy your home is one of the eternal personal finance questions.
+Whether to rent or buy your home is one of the eternal personal finance questions.
 My two cents on this topic may be counter-intuitive to conventional wisdom […]

 Mutual fund fees are slowly but surely heading to zero.
 At least that’s the conclusion of an industry analyst’s report:

 The traditional financial advisor compensation model may be slowly but surely meeting its demise.
 The pressure started years ago with low-cost index funds, then ETFs, target date […]